cfebs/phpvm/README.md

         script/
             # home of this script (only 1 version for now)
         phps/
-            5.3.13/
+            php-5.3.13/
                 # compiled and ready to use
         tmp/
             source/
-                5.3.13/
+                php-5.3.13/
                     # extracted source
             raw/
-                5.3.13/
+                php-5.3.13.tar.bz2
                     # raw download

 Environment variables

     # this should be customizable
-    $PHPVM_HOME=$HOME/.phpvm
+    $phpvm_home=$HOME/.phpvm

 PHP will complie with these params by default

     --prefix="$PHPVM_HOME/phps/php-{version-num}" --without-pear

 The aim of this is to ditch PEAR for composer/packagist.
-Something to revert later or add option for if desired
+Provide optional arg for configure args

 Instalation
 -----------

 Aiming for really simple curl based auto-install design I have seen.

+    curl -L url.com | bash -s

     mkdir $HOME/.phpvm
-    mkdir $HOME/.phpvm/script
-    # drop installation into the script dir
+    # drop installation into the script dir, call it a day

 ### For Quick Dev